isolin/mitsuba2lxd/README.md

 # mitsuba2lxd
 Launch an [LXD](https://linuxcontainers.org/) container with [Mitsuba2](https://github.com/mitsuba-renderer/mitsuba2) inside

+The following information is focused on the GPU script variant, since it is more complex to run.
+A CPU-only script is provided as well for reference.

 ## Introduction
 This script checks your LXD installation and launches a new [Ubuntu Minimal 20.04 Focal Fossa](https://cloud-images.ubuntu.com/minimal/releases/focal/release/) container.